-Venezuela protests: 'They are going to have to listen'
+Venezuela protests: Officer killed, dozens reported injured

 Caracas, Venezuela (CNN)Anti-government demonstrators pushing for a presidential recall vote in Venezuela had a message as they marched Wednesday: We won't take no for an answer.

-If officials don't resume halted referendum proceedings, opposition leaders vowed to march to the presidential palace next week and make sure President Nicolás Maduro hears them.
+If officials don't resume halted referendum proceedings, opposition leaders vowed to march to the presidential palace next week and make sure President Nicolas Maduro hears them.

-"Why aren't we going today?
-Because we also have to give a chance and rights to all of our Venezuelan brothers," opposition leader Henrique Capriles said as he announced the plan to throngs of supporters who packed a Caracas highway.
+At one protest, a police officer was killed, Interior Minister Nestor Reverol said on state broadcaster VTV.

+Demonstrators in favor of and against the government blocked streets.
+Opposition leader Henrique Capriles said 120 people were hurt and 147 arrested in protests across the nation.
+CNN could not verify Capriles' claim.

 The protests come days after officials halted the opposition's recall vote drive, ruling that there were multiple cases of voter identity fraud.